Gravitational Lensing in the Charged NUT-de Sitter Spacetime: Equations of Motion

 \subsubsection{Calculating $r(\lambda)$}

 Case 1: We have $E^2/K>V_{r}(r_{\mathrm{ph}-})$ and $K=0$.
-We will see in Section~\ref{Sec:Theta} that these geodesics are the principal null geodesics of the charged NUT-de Sitter metrics.
+We will see in Sec.~\ref{Sec:Theta} that these geodesics are the principal null geodesics of the charged NUT--de Sitter metrics.
 In Eq.~(\ref{eq:EoMr}) we first set $K=0$ and get